H4NM/PythonProjects/README.md

 offered by multiple password managers and most modern web browsers when entering password.
 However, in some cases, local passwords are also needed...
 Supports combination of letters (Lower- and uppercase), numbers and symbols.
 6-100 characters in length.

+### Steganography example.py
+Also using Tkinter, a message can be encoded within an image.
+The following py-file allows for encoding and decoding.
+However, as of now it may only produce encoded .png files.
+Although, this also means that it can encode jpg/jpeg/png files and save them to .png.
+In addition, there's also the possibility of reading the messages.